Intensity Modulated Radiation Therapy (IMRT)

 An On-Board Imager (OBI) produces both excellent quality "kilovoltage" and "Cone-Beam Computed Tomography" images in less than a minute.
 Tumors are located quickly and precisely at the beginning of each session, allowing treatments to be completed quickly.
 The ability to target the tumor and avoid the normal tissues is extremely critical in certain disease sites, and the ability to use the linear accelerator as a CT scanner allows small couch adjustments to ensure optimal positioning.

 SRT treatment is sometimes called "fractionated" therapy.
 SRT combines the precision of Radiosurgery with fractionated radiation improving the delivery over standard radiation therapy.
+SRT is delivered in two to five fractions to the area of the tumor or abnormality.

 Stereotactic Radiosurgery (SRS) uses Turville Bay’s computer guided radiation therapy system, directing highly focused beams of radiation into tumors and other abnormalities of the head and neck.
 SRS is a non-surgical method and utilizes a LINAC Scalpel, or Stereotactic linear accelerator.
 It delivers high doses of radiation to a specific area within the head and brain.
 The entire treatment dose in the Radiosurgery treatment is delivered in a single fraction directly to the area of the tumor or abnormality.
 Very little radiation reaches normal brain structures or tissue, and there is virtually no recovery time.
 Radiosurgery is ideal for treating arteriovenous malformations, acoustic neuromas, and tumors located deep within the brain.